Skip to main content

 1. Hardware Connection

 When starting the system for the first time, do not connect a screen (TFT or HDMI).
-A screen increases power consumption, which may lead to insufficient power and cause the system expansion to fail.
+The screen increases power consumption, which may lead to insufficient power supply, causing the system expansion to fail.

-If the expansion fails, it cannot be fixed by other means; you will need to re-flash the system.
+If expansion fails, it cannot be fixed by other means, and the system must be re-flashed.

 2. Serial Terminal Configuration